 Bahamas

-So far as scuba diving goes, the Bahamas is most famous for the shark diving at Nassau.
-If you want to enjoy a more varied dive itinerary, you can hop on a liveaboard and cruise down to the remote Exuma Cays, far from Nassau’s bustling crowds and cruise ship ports, or Andros Island in the west.
+If you want to enjoy a more varied dive itinerary, you can hop on a liveaboard and cruise down to the remote Exuma Cays, far from Nassau’s bustling crowds and cruise ship ports.
+Andros Island is also a great locale with numerous blue holes.

 No matter where you go in the Bahamas, you’ll almost always enjoy excellent visibility that rarely drops below 80 – 100 feet.
 The hi viz makes it easier to appreciate the country’s spectacular wrecks and coral walls that are scattered throughout the archipelago.